My friend bought me this book for my birthday, and in the past few weeks I finally got round to reading it!

 As well as conversing with fellow literature students, the two girls also spend time with people from the art and publishing world.

 Early on in the book, Bobbi and Frances meet Nick and Melissa, a dysfunctional thirty-something married couple.
-With her foot in the publishing world, Melissa is a valuable contact for Bobbi and Frances, and she decides to publish a profile on the girls, inviting them into her circle and even inviting them on holiday to France later in the book.
+With her foot in the publishing world, Melissa is a valuable contact for Bobbi and Frances, and she decides to publish a profile on the girls.
+She invites them into her circle and even invites them on holiday to France later in the book.
 Melissa and Nick represent an artsy, rich class of people.
 In short, they are all incredibly pretentious.

 The girls gradually start to visit Melissa and Nick more and more, with Melissa and Bobbi really connecting.
 And soon, it becomes clear that Frances and Nick have some sort of connection, despite the wide age gap, and they start up a secret emailing relationship.

-As an actor, Nick is (predictably) “unpredictable”, but it becomes clear that Melissa and Nick are unhappy in their relationship and it’s not long before Frances and Nick move from an intellectual online relationship, to an illicit affair.
+As an actor, Nick is (predictably) “unpredictable”, and it soon becomes clear that Melissa and Nick are unhappy in their relationship- and it’s not long before Frances and Nick move from an intellectual online relationship to an illicit affair.